bojand/ghz/www/docs/options.md

 Path for call metadata JSON file.
 For example, `-M /home/user/metadata.json` or `-M ./metadata.json`.

+### `-si`

+Stream interval duration.
+Spread stream sends by given amount.
+Only applies to client and bidi streaming calls.
+Example: `100ms`

 ### `-rmd`

 Reflect metadata as stringified JSON used only for reflection request.